0xcad/love-languages/README.md

 D - determiner
 * DP: D'
 * D': D NP - the dog, his (dog in the car), my dog
-* D': NP - Cassidy, I, you, books
+* D': NP - books, men
+* DP: Pronoun (nomative/accusative): Cassidy, I, you, she, it, we
+    * weird rule(?): "DP and I" works, but "I and DP" feels weird

 N - noun
 * NP: N' - black dog in the car, really blue woman, young green fellow with the purple socks